wp-plugins/jetpack-widget-visibility/readme.txt

 * [Jetpack Omnisearch](http://wordpress.org/plugins/jetpack-omnisearch/) - A single search box, that lets you search many different things.
 * [Jetpack Gravatar Hovercards](http://wordpress.org/plugins/jetpack-gravatar-hovercards/) - Show a pop-up business card of your users' gravatar profiles in comments.
+* [Jetpack Sharing](http://wordpress.org/plugins/jetpack-sharing/) - The most super duper sharing tool on the interwebs.
+Share content with Facebook, Twitter, and many more.

 == Installation ==